 Science’s rejection of psychological dogma

 Doctors with M.E.
-Honorary Fellow Dr. Nigel Speight co-authors a newly published opinion piece that discusses the past, present and possible future of ME/CFS.
+Honorary Fellows Dr. William Weir and Dr. Nigel Speight co-author a newly published opinion piece that discusses the past, present and possible future of ME/CFS.
 In order to give context as to how ME/CFS came to be incorrectly viewed as a psychological disorder, the article draws on previous historical examples of where a dogma has existed, only to later be replaced by rational scientific understanding.

-Speight and co-author Dr. William Weir highlight the damage caused to ME/CFS patients by treatments based on the view that ME/CFS results from abnormal illness beliefs and exercise phobia, and give hope that this view will soon be replaced with scientific evidence-based medicine.
+Weir and Speight highlight the damage caused to ME/CFS patients by treatments based on the view that ME/CFS results from abnormal illness beliefs and exercise phobia, and give hope that this view will soon be replaced with scientific evidence-based medicine.

 “[There is] a tendency to assume that, if no pathological mechanism can be demonstrated, then, by default, psychological disorder must be the problem.
 Inherent in such an assumption is the arrogant belief that routine laboratory tests infallibly exclude physical disorder.
 The story of ME/CFS is a prime example of such dogma.”